Sign up (with export icon)

 Nuxt is a Vue.js meta-framework for creating full-stack web applications.
 It offers everything you would expect from a modern framework, including various rendering modes, file-based routing, automatic code splitting, a large ecosystem of plugins and hosting integrations, and more.

-CKEditor 5 does not support server-side rendering, but you can integrate it with the Nuxt framework.
+The CKEditor 5 HTML editor does not support server-side rendering, but you can integrate it with the Nuxt framework.
 In this guide, you will add the editor to a Nuxt project.
 For this purpose, you will need a Nuxt project and the official CKEditor 5 Vue component.

 Check out our interactive Builder